IanWold/StaticBlogroll/README.md

 If you get stuck anywhere please feel free to [ask a question](https://github.com/IanWold/StaticBlogroll/discussions/new?category=questions) in the discussions on this repository, or search if someone's already had the same issue.
 I aim to respond within the next business day unless I'm out on vacation.

+### Potential Errors

+The way the Action workflow works is it runs the build tool then copies the output HTML files into a separate branch, `gh-pages` from which Pages deploys the site.
+In order to do this, Actions needs permissions to be manually configured in the repository settings (described in step 2 above).
+When you first create your repository, you'll notice that Actions will kick off the workflow and this first run _will_ fail because the permissions weren't set.
+It's important to follow through to step 3 above to commit to the main branch to trigger a rebuild.
+If this one fails, be sure to check that you're checking the exact setting described above.

+Pages has some interesting, clever tricks up its sleeve about where it deploys your site.
+If you're like me, you might have a separate repo using Pages to host a personal (or some other) site with a custom URL - in my case it's [ian.wold.guru](https://ian.wold.guru).
+If that's the case, Pages will deploy your site to `<your-url>/<your-repo-name>`, which in my case was [ian.wold.guru/Blogroll](https://ian.wold.guru/Blogroll).
+This might be desirable for you, or it might not.
+If your DNS for your custom domain is improperly configured, your site will not show even though Actions will report that it deployed your new blogroll to `<your-url>/<your-repo-name>`.
+Be sure to check your DNS settings on your custom domain.
+For more documentation about how Pages works with custom domains, check out [Pages' documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).

 ## Configuration

 The `config.json` file contains all the configuration for the generated site: